bolderflight/bme280/README.md

 ```

 ### Common Setup Functions
 The following functions are used to setup the BME280 sensor.
 These should be called once before data collection, typically this is done in the Arduino *void setup()* function.
 The *begin* function should always be used.
 Optionally, the *setPressureOversampling*, *setTemperatureOversampling*, *setHumidityOversampling*, *setIirCoefficient* and *setStandbyTime* functions can be used, following *begin*, to setup the oversampling, IIR filtering, and standby times.
-The optional *setForcedMode* and *setNormalMode* functions can be used to change the sensor to forced or normal mode; the sensor enters normal mode by default.If these optional functions are not used, oversampling, IIR filtering, and standby times are set to default values, which should be good for a wide range of applications, and are discussed in greater detail below.
+The optional *setForcedMode* and *setNormalMode* functions can be used to change the sensor to forced or normal mode.
+If these optional functions are not used, oversampling, IIR filtering, and standby times are set to default values and normal mode is used, which should be good for a wide range of applications, and are discussed in greater detail below.

 **int begin()**
 This should be called in your setup function.
 It initializes communication with the BME280 and sets up the sensor for reading data.
 This function returns a positive value on a successful initialization and returns a negative value on an unsuccesful initialization.
 If unsuccessful, please check your wiring or try resetting power to the sensor.
 The following is an example of setting up the BME280.